maxh/maxheinritz.com/_posts/2022-08-13-atomic-domain-modules.md

 ## Domain encapsulation

 An atomic domain module contains all code related to a given domain.
-It interacts with other modules through well-defined APIs with scalars and data transfer objects (DTOs) rather than raw database records.
+It interacts with other modules through well-defined APIs.
+For inputs and outputs, scalars and data transfer objects (DTOs) rather than raw database records.

 ## Deployment

 It's easiest to get up and running with all domain modules deployed as part of a monolith.
-But I like to design the system in such a way that it is _possible_ to peel off individual domain modules into a separate services.
-Even if it's not necessary to split out into separate services, aiming for that possibility encourages modularity.
+But I like to design the system in such a way that it is _possible_ to peel off individual domain modules into separate services.
+Even if it's not necessary to break out into services, aiming for that possibility encourages modularity.

 ## Database interactions